-Please Note: You may need to add the Sound Empire Caster program folder to the exclusion list in Windows Defender and your Antivirus.
+Please Note: Add the Sound Empire Caster program folder to the exclusion list in Windows Defender and your Antivirus.

 TIP 1: If you get a blank message box pop up you need to go into the SECaster.ini file and edit out the current soundcard setting, just open it in WordPad or other similar code editor.

 TIP 2: If you get white noise over your stream whilst using SE Caster just switch on the AGC in RadioDJ, we've been informed that alleviates the issue.